argoproj-labs/hera/docs/examples/workflows/dag_diamond_with_callable_container.md

-# Dag Diamond
+# Dag Diamond With Callable Container

-> Note: This example is a replication of an Argo Workflow example in Hera.
-The upstream example can be [found here](https://github.com/argoproj/argo-workflows/blob/master/examples/dag-diamond.yaml).